Point-symmetry pseudogroup, Lie reductions and exact solutions of Boiti-Leon-Pempinelli system: Solutions by the method of differential constraints

 The method of differential constraints \cite{sido1984A,yane1964a} (or ``side conditions''~\cite{olve1986b}) is to attach additional differential equations, which are called differential constraints, to the original system of differential equations and then to integrate the obtained overdetermined system.
 Instances of the general method of differential constraints are the method of Lie reductions and its generalizations, including the methods of nonclassical reductions~\cite{blum1969a} and reductions with respect to generalized, conditional~\cite[Chapter~5]{fush1993A}, generalized conditional~\cite{zhda1995e} and weak~\cite{pucc1992b} symmetries; see related discussions in \cite{boyk2016a,kunz2008b,kunz2009a}.
 A disadvantage of the general method of differential constraints is that, given a system of differential equations to be solved, there is no efficient way for a priori selecting differential constraints that are compatible with this system, except symmetry-related differential constraints.
 Another problem is to integrate the obtained overdetermined system if it is compatible.

 We consider several simple differential constraints for the system~\eqref{eq:BLPsystem}.
-Each of them is invariant with respect to the group~$G$, and hence this group is a point-symmetry group for the corresponding overdetermined system.
+Each of them is invariant with respect to the pseudogroup~$G$, and hence this pseudogroup is a point-symmetry pseudogroup for the corresponding overdetermined system.
 A distinguished feature of these differential constraints is that they single out subsets of solutions of the system~\eqref{eq:BLPsystem} that are parameterized by solutions of linear differential equations.
 We call such solution subsets \emph{linearizable}.

 $\boldsymbol{v_x=0.}$ This is the condition for the solutions to the system~\eqref{eq:BLPsystem} that are partially invariant \footnote{ See~\cite{ovsi1982A} for the definition of partially invariant solutions. } of rank one and defect one with respect to the subalgebra~$\mathfrak s_{2.16}^{g0}$ with any nonconstant value of the parameter function $g=g(t)$, e.g., $g(t)=t$.
 The joint system of~\eqref{eq:BLPsystem} and the constraint $v_x=0$ reduces to the system $(u_t-2uu_x+u_{xx})_y=0$, $v_t=v_x=0$, which integrates to $v=W(y)$ and